Smarties98/MethPy/README.md

 ref ()
 ```

-The module generates a popup window where all the necessary information can be entered:
+The module generates a pop-up window where all the necessary information can be entered:

 ![ref](Images/ref.png)